 RStudio Server is a web application that provides an integrated development environment (IDE) for R running on an ARC-TS cluster.
 It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.
-While RStudio provides an easy way to use R on ARC-TS clusters, it does not include sharing or collaboration features.
+While RStudio provides an easy way to use R on ARC-TS clusters, it does not currently include sharing or collaboration features.
 If you need to share or collaborate with other researchers, consider using an R notebook in Jupyter.

 Starting and ending RStudio jobs